obiba/opal-doc/web-user-guide/permissions.rst

   * - System
     - **Administrate**
-    - Full access to the system: configuration, users and groups, permissions, taxonomies, databases, R servers, DataSHIELD profiles etc. This is the highest levl of permissions.
+    - Full access to the system: configuration, users and groups, permissions, taxonomies, databases, R servers, DataSHIELD profiles etc. This is the highest level of permissions.

   * - R service
     - **Use**